dsherret/dax/README.md

 ### Timeout a command

-This will exit with code 124.
+This will exit with code 124 after 1 second.

 ```ts
 // timeout a command after a specified time